shiftkey-labs/DevOps-Foundations-Course/Project/README.md

 3. Configure the pipeline to push images to Docker Hub.

 ### STEP-3: Write Clear Documentation
-- Create a comprehensive README.md with setup instructions and an explanation of the created DockerFile and YAML configuration.
+- Create a comprehensive README.md with setup instructions and an explanation of the created Dockerfile and YAML configuration.

 ## Technical Requirements